exbuddha/pond/README.md

     WKD            work directory

-    WRK            command line plug-in
+    WRK            command line plug-in code

+    BKP            command line keybinding path

     BKW            command line stack counter</code></pre>

 #### Name Reservation:

 Reservation is required for correctness and specifically in the case of recursive functions.
 By default, name reservation is disabled.
-In order to enable it, set `RSV` equal to a positive integer causing the runner to reserve all environment variables before evaluating the command.
-After that point, anywhere in the code where name reservation becomes a requirement again, set `RSV` equal to an array with the first element being a positive integer and the rest being the names that must be reserved going forward.
-Once these names are reserved, `WRD` will hold the smallest string that, when prepended to any variable name, will guarantee that there will be no naming collisions.
+In order to enable it, set `RSV` equal to a positive integer forcing the runner to reserve all environment variables before evaluating the command.
+After that point, anywhere in the code where name reservation becomes a requirement again, set `RSV` equal to an array with the first element being a positive integer and the rest being the names that must be reserved going forward, then evaluate resource `run_/reserve`.
+Once these names are reserved, `WRD` will hold the smallest string that, prepended to any variable name, will guarantee that there will be no naming collisions.

 These names are reserved by the runner:

   - Single underscore starting character in all variable and function names is reserved.
-  - Variable names `BKX`, `ext`, `EXT`, `EXX`, `RCT`, `RCX`, `LDD`, `LDX`, `UDD`, and `UDX` are reserved in addition to the variables named above.
+  - Variable names `BKP`, `BKX`, `ext`, `EXT`, `EXX`, `RCT`, `RCX`, `LDD`, `LDX`, `UDD`, and `UDX` are reserved in addition to the variables named above.
   - Function names `main_`, `recall_`, `resource_`, `run_`, and `return_` are all reserved.
   - Variable `_64run_95_47mkdir_95_out` is a special variable evaluated by the runner after parsing the options.
 The runner allows this variable to be overridden by the environment before it is loaded from disk.

 #### Code Extension:

 Code extension, similar to `source` and `eval` commands, allows for code to be reloaded from disk or memory on-demand.
 It is a hashing strategy for variable and function names.
-All extended (cached) variables and functions are prepended with a single underscore character in order to avoid naming collisions with user variables.
+All extended (cached) variables and functions are prepended with a single underscore character in order to avoid naming collisions with user variables or functions.

   - Source directory, work directory, and resourcing: